 Semi-modalists such as Cornelius Van Til, who present the Trinity itself as a person who is three persons, naturally use singular personal pronouns for the Trinity, such as “He” and “Him”.
 This is consistent with their belief that the Trinity is a person; “God the Trinity”, “the triune God”.

-Biblical trinitarianism stands at odds with such language, however, since it teaches us to believe in only three divine persons, the Father, the Son, and the Holy Spirit.
-Besides these three persons, scripture reveals no other divine person we ought to believe in.
-Although all three persons share the same divine nature, the titles “one God”, and “only God” are reserved by scripture for the person of the Father alone (see I believe in one God, the Father Almighty, Reclaiming the Language of the Nicene Creed, and Why Are We Monotheists?)
+Biblical trinitarianism stands at odds with such language, however, since it teaches us to believe in three persons, the Father, the Son, and the Holy Spirit.
+The titles “one God”, and “only God” are reserved by scripture for the person of the Father alone (see I believe in one God, the Father Almighty.)

 This all runs contrary to semi-modalism’s absurd teaching that the one God is a person who is the entire Trinity of three person, and to the convention of using singular personal pronouns for the Trinity as a whole.
 Doing so clearly implies that the Trinity is a single person (see God’s ‘Preferred Pronouns’ and Do Pronouns Matter?).